-Superior Semicircular Canal Dehiscence Questionnaire (SSCDQ) was specifically developed to assess the symptoms of SSCD patients, both before and after surgery.14 The preoperative section of the questionnaire was utilized to gather information on patients' SSCD-related symptoms.
+The Superior Semicircular Canal Dehiscence Questionnaire (SSCDQ) was specifically developed to assess the symptoms of patients with SSCD before and after surgery.14 The preoperative section of the questionnaire was used to collect information on the patients' SSCD-related symptoms.
 In this scale, participants report their symptoms on a scale from 1 to 7, where 1 represents "not bothered at all by the symptoms" and 7 represents "completely disabled by the symptoms".
-Considering the varied symptoms reported by patients with SSCD syndrome, the Hearing Handicap Inventory for Adults (HHIA), Dizziness Handicap Inventory (DHI), Tinnitus Handicap Inventory (THI), along with the Fatigue Assessment Scale (FAS) and Listening Effort Assessment Scale (EAS) were employed in this investigation.^{10,15-18}
+Considering the varied symptoms reported by patients with SSCD syndrome, the Hearing Handicap Inventory for Adults (HHIA), Dizziness Handicap Inventory (DHI), Tinnitus Handicap Inventory (THI), along with the Fatigue Assessment Scale (FAS) and Listening Effort Assessment Scale (EAS) were employed in this investigation.10,15- 18